AdrianRRojo/Project-1/README.md

 2. Winner and Loser
 3. Will use CSS JS & HTML
 4.Instructions will be listed on the side of the screen

+#Stretch Goals
+---
+1. The cards could send visual attacks(Like a fireball) to the enemy card
+2. Each card have its own character that has a visual made for it
+3. Each battle will have its own background